new-production-institute/openlab-microfactory-wiki/src/installation.md

 **Option 2: Dedicated PC**

-Second hand mini pc's are a great option for this applicaiton.
+Second-hand mini pc's are a great option for this applicaiton.

-For this option I would recommend to install [Proxmox](https://www.proxmox.com/en/downloads "Proxmox.com") as Operating System.
+When using a pc, I would recommend to install [Proxmox](https://www.proxmox.com/en/downloads "Proxmox.com") as Operating System.

 Proxmox is a open-source server management platform.
-Proxmox allows to deploy and manage multiple Virtual Machines (VM) and Linux Containers (LXC) in a easy and uncumplicated way.
+Proxmox makes it very easy to deploy and manage multiple Virtual Machines (VM) and Linux Containers (LXC).

-[Here](https://phoenixnap.com/kb/install-proxmox) you can find a step-by-step guide if needed.
+[Here](https://phoenixnap.com/kb/install-proxmox) you can find a step-by-step guide to install Proxmox as your operating system.

 The easiest way to deploy a Debian VM is with the help of these community scripts: [**VE Helper-Scripts**](https://tteck.github.io/Proxmox/#debian-12-vm).

-However, if you already have your own server running this is not necessary and you can deploy the resoruce monitoring system in your current setup.
+However, if you already have your own server running, this is not necessary and you can deploy the resoruce monitoring system in your current setup.